spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

-## Analysis
-A process where data is examined to infer a conclusion.
 ## Address

 A location of a residence or workplace, designated with numbers and/or letters, and arranged in a format for easy reference on a map.

 ## Alphanumeric Grid

 A grid with letters and numbers ordination used to easy locate places and features.